ircv3/ircv3-specifications/core/message-tags-3.3.md

 ---

-A tag-only message sent by a client to channel ops with a client-only tag and `STATUSMSG` prefix:
+A TAGMSG event sent by a client to channel ops with a client-only tag and `STATUSMSG` prefix:

 ```
 C: @+example-client-tag=example-value TAGMSG @#channel